ethanflower1903/docker-12/README.md

 Step 2
 Once the Docker Desktop Installer.exe file is downloaded, double click on exe file.
 The following window opens on the screen, Select both the options (Enable Hyper-V Windows Features, Add shortcut to desktop), the click Ok.

+It takes several minutes to complete the installation.
+Once installation is complete, it ask to restart Windows.
+Please restart your system to complete the installation.
+Step 3
+Verify the docker installation.
+After the successful installation, docker shortcut icon will appear on the screen From system tray verify the docker running status
+To verify that the docker is successfully installed, execute the below command from command prompt, enter the command and press enter key.

+docker --version